MustafaOnurBayram/cybersecurity-writeups/README.md

 # Cybersecurity Writeups

-This repository contains my cybersecurity lab notes and CTF writeups while learning and practicing penetration testing and security analysis.
+This repository contains my cybersecurity lab notes and CTF writeups while learning and practicing penetration testing, enumeration, exploitation, and privilege escalation techniques.

-The goal of this repository is to document the techniques, tools, and methodologies used during different cybersecurity challenges.
+The goal of this repository is to document the tools, techniques, and methodologies used during different cybersecurity challenges and to track my learning progress in a structured way.

 ---